jamesahuynh/jamesahuynh/README.md

 # Hello, I'm James!
 <a href="https://linkedin.com/in/jamesahuynh"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Current biotechnology and gene therapy professional looking to transition into the IT field.
+Current biotechnology and gene therapy professional looking to transition into software engineering.
 Currently building foundational knowledge and skills through certificate completion, professional development, and online resources with self-study.

 ## Objective

-My profound interest in technology and solving complex problems has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+My profound interest in technology and solving complex problems has led me to develop a passion for software engineering, and I am now eager to transition into this field.

 ## Skills